 A Paulinian from Pasig, Chua has a translucent, Fil-Chinese complexion that gives her an ethereal aura.
 Her delicate features plus her big eyes — combined with a gentle voice — make her seem all the more fey.
-She has also studied International Relations at Warsaw, Poland and holds an MFA from UP under the Comparative Literature department.
+She has also studied International Relations at Warsaw, Poland, and is pursuing an MA in Comparative Literature in UP.

 To prepare for the demands of their plenary session, they practiced reading their papers to a cold audience, to students and co-faculty.
 She informs me that the plenary wasn’t really open to the public; meaning the people who were going to be reading the paper were also the audience members.